Noble House (miniseries): Synopsis

 When Dunross realizes that Gornt is suddenly strong enough to take over the Noble House, he quickly reaches out to old friends (from Hong Kong, Macau, and China), including opium lord "Four Finger" Wu Sang Fang (Khigh Dhiegh), in the hope that they will help him raise enough capital to save the Noble House by buying its own stock.
-All of the old friends, including Macau's rich gold trader and casino owner Lando Mata (Damien Thomas) and Bank of China’s enigmatic contact Tip Tok-Toh (Keith Bonnard), discuss possible ways to help the tai-pan, but most of them are willing to help only in exchange for significant influence on Struan's, which the tai-pan is very reticent about.
+All of the old friends, including Macau's rich gold trader and casino owner Lando Mata (Damien Thomas) and Bank of China’s enigmatic contact Tip Tok-Toh (Keith Bonnard), discuss possible ways to help the tai-pan, but most of them are willing to help only in exchange for significant influence on Struan, which the tai-pan is very reticent about.
 While all of this occurs, Dunross and Casey get close to each other very quickly and spontaneously, and later they develop strong feelings for each other (a visit to Macau marks the pinnacle of their personal affairs).